Is it, like, ritual sex? 🚫 No.

 3. White Tantra is a must for anyone interested in uplifting their consciousness.

 According to Kundalini yogis, the practice of White Tantric Yoga is a sure-fire way to release deep subconscious blockages.
 It’s said that the effects of a one day practice will ripple into your life for a long time.
-For those interested in the energetics that Kundalini yoga focuses on, White Tantra is a wonderful practice to expand self awareness.
+For those interested in the subtle body energetics that Kundalini yoga focuses on, White Tantra is a wonderful practice to expand self awareness.

 4. Traditionally, White Tantric Yoga is a group meditation guided by an experienced teacher.